226 – Commendations, Awards, Nominations, Pins, and Ribbons

 3. Pin: Bicycle Patrol

-Qualification: Must have successfully completed an approved 40-hour bicycle certification course and possess a HCSO-approved police-equipped bicycle or be assigned to the Bicycle Unit.
+Qualification: Must have successfully completed an approved 40-hour bicycle certification course, possess a HCSO-approved police-equipped bicycle, and be assigned to the Bicycle Unit.

 4. Pin: Bilingual Speaker